cms633/cms633.github.io/_posts/2022-09-13-sp-reading-assignment-2-digital-humanities-emerging-methods-and-genres.md

 layout: post
 published: false
 category: updates
+title: >-
-title: SP Reading Assignment 2- Digital Humanities - Emerging Methods and Genres
+  SP Reading Assignment 2- Digital Humanities - Emerging Methods and Genres by Omozusi Guobadia
 ---
 ### _Scale: The Law of Large Numbers_
 A. It is an interesting conundrum that is brought as we transition from traditional humanities to digital humanities; as the author suggests, there is abundantly more humanitarian works to sift through and analyze.
 The law of large numbers usually yields a better, unbiased understanding of the hypothesis as the data goes towards the true mean, or rather in the case of humanitarian research the “objective” truth.